Mazda MX-30 performance, motor & drive

 Mazda MX-30 0-62mph, top speed and acceleration

-The MX-30 is not very fast by electric-car standards and only has around 143bhp on tap – which means 0-62mph takes 9.7 seconds and top speed is just 87mph.
+The MX-30 is not very fast by electric-car standards, with only 143bhp on tap 0-62mph takes 9.7 seconds, while the top speed is just 87mph.
 However, this will be perfectly adequate for most users, and these on-paper figures don't take into account the feeling (and convenience) of the instant torque that's available at any speed.
 Whether you're making a swift getaway from the lights or executing an overtake, things feel fairly effortless.

 That small battery means the Mazda isn't as excessively heavy as some other electric cars, so it's pleasingly fleet-footed on a twisty country road, and you don't feel its bulk fighting against you as you take a series of corners.
-Keen drivers will definitely enjoy this car.
+Keen drivers will definitely enjoy this car – right up until they have to find a charging point to top up its tiny battery.

 In This Review

-- 4Electric motor, drive & performance - currently readingIt's far from being the most powerful electric car around, but the Mazda MX-30 does handle quite well
+- 4Performance, motor & drive - currently readingIt's far from being the most powerful electric car around, but the Mazda MX-30 does handle quite well